gabeklein/entangled-io/README.md

 ## Try it out!

-> Provided is an exmaple you can try this out for yourself!
+> Provided is an exmaple you can try out for yourself!

 ```
 git clone git@github.com:gabeklein/entangled-io.git